Jump to section:

 Each account in UAccess Financials is assigned to a responsible person.
 For sponsored projects accounts, this person is the principal investigator.
 The principal investigator may delegate some of the duties associated with financial management of the account to a business manager or other subordinate.
 However, the principal investigator assumes full responsibility for all activity on the account.

-The principal investigator is responsible for ensuring that all disbursements from the account are:
+The principal investigator and fiscal officers are responsible for ensuring that all disbursements from the account are:

 - For the sole benefit and purpose of the account

 - Allowable per the terms of the award

 - Authorized in accordance with University policies, state and federal laws and regulations

 - Fall within the available balance of the account

 - Documented and approved according to UA business practice: https://www.fso.arizona.edu/financial-management/business-purpose